houd1ni/WebsocketPromisify/README.md

   // Set up.
     // Required.
 URL to connect.
     url: 'localhost',
-    // Timeout after sending a message before it dropes with error.
+    // Timeout after sending a message before it drops with error.
     timeout: 1400,
     // Reconnect timeout in seconds or null.
     reconnect: 2,